 b) No ADDTS Response frame is received from the HC/non-AP STA (e.g., because of delay due to congestion or because the response frame cannot be transmitted).

 Figure 10-9 (Failed TS setup detected within non-AP STA’s MLME) summarizes the remaining two cases.
 The MLME shall issue an MLME-ADDTS.confirm primitive, with a result code of TIMEOUT.
 In either case and for a BSS in the OBand, if the request is not for an existing TS, the MLME shall send a DELTS to the HC specifying the TSID and direction of the failed request just in case the HC had received the request and it was the response that was lost.
-In both cases and for a BSS in the DBand, if the request is not for an existing TS, the MLME shall send a DELTS to the non-AP STA specifying the TSID and destination DBand STA of the failed request just in case the PCP/AP had received the request and it was the response that was lost.
+In both cases and for a BSS in the DBand, if the request is not for an existing allocation or TS, the MLME shall send a DELTS to the non-AP STA, specifying the Allocation ID or TSID and destination DBand STA of the failed request just in case the PCP/AP had received the request and it was the response that was lost.

 Editor instruction: In Figure 10-9, replace “HC” by “HC/non-AP STA”